ABOUT

 ML Workshop Image

-In this workshop, we studied the basics of Machine Learning.
+In this condensed course, we studied the basics of Machine Learning.
 We covered various topics, from types of learning (Supervised, Unsupervised, Reinforcement), DNNs, CNNs, RNNs (Like LSTMs), Word Embedding, Encoding, Decoding, and Transformers.
 We also got the chance to apply this theoretical knowledge with Laboratories where we learned basic API of NumPy and TensorFlow/Keras.

 Participated at the Qatar Health Tech Hackathon 2025